rosiecakes/django-docker-dojo/README.md

 ## Running the tests
 To run the full test suite, simply run:

-- `make runtests`
+- `make setuptests` (Installs test suite and dependencies)

-(This will both install the test suite and run it all.)
+- `make runtests` (Runs test suite)

-Other test utilities are also available:
+Other individual test utilities are also available:

 - `make checksafety` (Checks for security holes or pre-deployment issues.)
 - `make checkstyle` (Checks for code style.)

-- `make coverage` (Reports code coverage.)
+We use Tox and PyTest for the main test runner automation, so you can also use those as regular, without the Makefile commands if you prefer to.

 ## Predeploy
 Before deploying, you can run a `clean` as well as the testsuite by running: